 What is a class day like?

 Each workshop is a full day, 9:00am to 4:30 or 5:00pm, with breaks for snacks and lunch.
+This page describes the options for meals and snacks on campus.
 Most workshop days include both classroom time and outdoor, hands-on activities.

 What books are required or recommended?